eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateglobaldocumentResponse.md

 ### NewEzsigntemplateglobaldocumentResponse

-`func NewEzsigntemplateglobaldocumentResponse(pkiEzsigntemplateglobaldocumentID int32, sEzsigntemplateglobaldocumentName string, iEzsigntemplateglobaldocumentPagetotal int32, iEzsigntemplateglobaldocumentSignaturetotal int32, ) *EzsigntemplateglobaldocumentResponse`
+`func NewEzsigntemplateglobaldocumentResponse(pkiEzsigntemplateglobaldocumentID int32, sEzsigntemplateglobaldocumentName string, eEzsigntemplateglobaldocumentAcceptationtype FieldEEzsigntemplateglobaldocumentAcceptationtype, iEzsigntemplateglobaldocumentPagetotal int32, iEzsigntemplateglobaldocumentSignaturetotal int32, ) *EzsigntemplateglobaldocumentResponse`

 NewEzsigntemplateglobaldocumentResponse instantiates a new EzsigntemplateglobaldocumentResponse object This constructor will assign default values to properties that have it defined,